12 Cheapest Small Towns in America

 While jazz will always be part of its history, today's Richmond, which is an hour's drive west from Dayton, Ohio, is known more for its colleges and seminaries.
 They include Indiana University East, the Earlham School of Religion (part of Quaker-influenced Earlham College) and the Bethany Theological Seminary.

-Inexpensive housing is a key to Richmond's striking affordability.
-Residents spend 36% less on housing than the average American does.
-Apartments rents are half the national average.
-Average home prices are 28% less.
-Health care is also a bargain.
-For example, a visit to the eye doctor costs about 45% less than the national average.
-An appointment with a physician is a fifth less expensive.
+Inexpensive housing is a key to Richmond's place among our nation's cheapest small towns.
+Residents spend 34% less on housing than the average American does.
+Apartment rents are about half the national average.
+Average home prices are 26% less.
+Healthcare is also a bargain.
+For example, a visit to the eye doctor costs about 50% less than the national average.
+An appointment with a physician is cheaper by a third.

-But what really puts Muskogee on the map, other than being the inspiration for a Merle Haggard song, is its ultra-low cost of living.
-The biggest break comes from housing-related expenses, which are almost 40% lower than the national average, according to the Cost of Living Index.
-Transportation, groceries and health care are notably cheaper, too.
+But what really puts Muskogee on the map is its ultra-low cost of living.
+The biggest break comes from housing-related expenses, which are more than 35% lower than the national average, according to C2ER's Cost of Living Index.
+Transportation, groceries and healthcare are notably cheaper, too.